On the Convergence and Calibration of Deep Learning with Differential Privacy: Warmup: Convergence of Non-Private Gradient Method

-We start by reviewing the standard, non-DP Gradient Descent (GD) for \textit{\textbf{arbitrary neural network}} and \textit{\textbf{arbitrary loss}}, before we dive into the analysis of DP optimizers.
-In particular, we analyze the training dynamics of a neural network using the neural tangent kernel (NTK) matrix\footnote{We emphasize that our analysis works on any neural networks, not limited to the infinitely wide or over-parameterized ones.
-Put differently, we don't assume the NTK matrix $\H$ to be deterministic nor nearly time-independent, as was the case in \cite{arora2019exact,lee2019wide,du2018gradient,allen2019convergence,zou2020gradient,fort2020deep,arora2019fine}.}.
+We start by reviewing the standard non-DP Gradient Descent (GD) for \textit{\textbf{arbitrary neural network}} and \textit{\textbf{arbitrary loss}}.
+In particular, we analyze the training dynamics of a neural network using the neural tangent kernel (NTK) matrix\footnote{We emphasize that our analysis are not limited to the infinitely wide or over-parameterized neural networks.
+Put differently, we don't assume the NTK matrix $\H$ to be deterministic nor nearly time-independent, as was the case in \citep{arora2019exact,lee2019wide,du2018gradient,allen2019convergence,zou2020gradient,fort2020deep,arora2019fine}.}.